ArianeBeaudin/arianebeaudin.github.io/_posts/2020-12-18-topics-to-explore-in-2021.md

 - To deepen my care praxis and understanding of the ethics of care

  **EDIT 31/01/2021** : Well, I changed my mind about trying to go to TELUQ and I'm also somewhat giving up in advance in reading more novels than last year.

+ **EDIT 03/03/2021** : Well, I finally just signed up to a Knowledge Management class offered by TELUQ.
+Also, I finished two novels (one sci-fi) and I am planning to read at least two others in the near future (also one sci-fi, plus a Tunisian writer) so I guess I am not giving up on my reading ambitions.